uuyen/docker-birthday-3/tutorial.md

 **Important:**

 - You need to update the file with your data to be able to succesfully complete the training.
-- *repo* section should contain the name of the images as you tag them and upload them to Docker Hub ( more information at [3.2.5 Push images to Docker Hub](#pushimagestodockerhub) )
+- *repo* section should contain the name of the images as you tag them and upload them to Docker Hub ( more information at [3.2.4 Push images to Docker Hub](#pushimages) )
 - *location* format is **City, Country**

 ---